wix/Detox/docs/Introduction.GettingStarted.md

 In the above configuration example, change `example` to your actual project name.
 Under the key `"binaryPath"`, `example.app` should be `<your_project_name>.app`.
 Under the key `"build"`, `example.xcodeproj` should be `<your_project_name>.xcodeproj` and `-scheme example` should be `-scheme <your_project_name>`.

 Also make sure the simulator model specified under the key `"name"` (`iPhone 7` above) is actually available on your machine (it was installed by Xcode).
-Check this by typing `fbsimctl list` in terminal to display all available simulators.
+Check this by typing `xcrun simctl list` in terminal to display all available simulators.

 > TIP: To test a release version, replace 'Debug' with 'Release' in the binaryPath and build properties.
 For full configuration options see Configuration under the API Reference.